m-ender/alice/README.md

 "...the slithy toves did gyre and gimble in the wabe." — Lewis Carroll

-Alice is two-dimensional, stack-based, recreational programming language.
+Alice is a two-dimensional, stack-based, recreational programming language.
 It was designed as a feature-rich [Fungeoid](https://esolangs.org/wiki/Fungeoid) with many useful (and some not so useful) commands which make it comparably usable for a 2D language.
 To this end, depending on whether the instruction pointer moves orthogonally or diagonally, Alice operates either in an integer mode or in a string mode, which allows every operator to be overloaded with two different commands.

 ## Overview